GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization: Search Space Optimizer

 where $\beta$ is a scaling coefficient with a value from 0 to 1, and the $n$ candidate values $r_i$ are predefined by users.
 The choice of $U$ determines the deviation direction (e.g., maximum makes value bigger while minimum makes it smaller) and $\beta$ controls the changing extends.
 Specifically, $V$ remains the same or is extended to the maximum (minimum) when $\beta$ is set to 0 and 1, respectively.
 For $\beta$ value between 0 and 1, suggested value $V$ moves proportionally to its maximum (minimum).
 In our experiments, $\beta\in\{0, 0.25, 0.5\}$.
 We conduct this deviation process for all numerical knobs and the resulting discrete space is our \textit{Tiny Feasible Space}, where \textit{Tiny} means the possible number of values for knobs is significantly reduced, and \textit{Feasible} indicates the chosen values are promising.

-\textbf{Virtual Knob Extension.} This extension is utilized to handle knobs that use a special value to do something different from what the knobs normally do \cite{10.14778/3551793.3551844, 10.14778/3476311.3476411}.
+\textbf{Virtual Knob Extension.} This extension is to handle knobs that use special values to do something different from what the knobs normally do \cite{10.14778/3551793.3551844, 10.14778/3476311.3476411}.
 For example, knob ``\texttt{lock\_timeout}'', with a value range from 0 to 2147483647, controls the maximum allowed duration of any wait for a lock.
-When it is set to zero, the timeout function is disabled and this makes ``0'' a special value.
+When it is set to zero, the timeout function is disabled, making ``0'' a special value.
 However, optimizers may never trial this value (even though it could be optimal) since the likelihood of sampling it is extremely low \cite{10.14778/3551793.3551844} and the DBMS performance will be modeled to degrade as the knob value converges to zero \cite{10.14778/3476311.3476411}.
-Thus we develop a \textit{Virtual Knob Extension} technique to handle these knobs with special values, as outlined in Algorithm \ref{algo: virtual-knob}.
+Thus, we develop a \textit{Virtual Knob Extension} technique as outlined in Algorithm \ref{algo: virtual-knob}.
 Firstly, we utilize \textit{Structured Knowledge} to select which knobs have the special values (Line 1).
 Such information is explicitly provided in official documents \cite{PostgreSQL2023doc} and thus can be understood and summarized by \textit{Knowledge Handler} (Section \ref{subsec: knowledge-extraction}).
-Secondly, we add ``virtual knobs'' (\textit{control\_knob}, \textit{normal\_knob} and \textit{special\_knob}) for each knob with special value (Line 3). \textit{control\_knob} is a knob with a value of zero or one to determine which value range will be used (Line 6). \textit{normal\_knob} and \textit{special\_knob} represent the normal and the special value range of the original knob, respectively.
+Secondly, we add ``virtual knobs'' (\textit{control\_knob}, \textit{normal\_knob} and \textit{special\_knob}) for these knobs (Line 3). \textit{control\_knob} is a knob with a value of zero or one to determine which value range will be used (Line 6). \textit{normal\_knob} and \textit{special\_knob} represent the normal and the special value range of the original knob, respectively.
 Based on the value of \textit{control\_knob}, only one of \textit{normal\_knob} and \textit{special\_knob} will be activated (Line 7-11).
-Specifically, if \textit{control\_knob} is set to zero (one), only \textit{normal\_knob} (\textit{special\_knob}) will be activated.
 Above technique makes the special values of knobs to be considered by optimizers.